High times in Thailand: New weed laws draw tourists from across Asia

 On a recent flight from the Chinese city of Shanghai, passengers were cautioned not to “accidentally” try marijuana in Bangkok, with an announcement that in Thailand “some food and drink can include cannabis, so please pay attention to the leaf logo on the package of food.”

-Neither Chinese nor Singaporean authorities would detail how frequently they tests citizens returning from countries where marijuana has been decriminalized, responding to queries from the AP simply by reiterating their previously-announced policies.
+Neither Chinese nor Singaporean authorities would detail how frequently they test citizens returning from countries where marijuana has been decriminalized, responding to queries from the AP simply by reiterating their previously announced policies.

 It’s no wonder that weed dispensaries in Bangkok say that customers from Singapore and China are among the most cautious, asking questions about how long traces of the drug remain in the system and whether there are detox products.